-This is not information that can be passed on by way of a report or research document; your sales representatives need to actually listen to what your customers are saying (to them or in the world in general).
+This is not information that a report or research document can pass on; your sales representatives need to listen to what your customers say (to them or the world in general).

-Enter the process of listening – active listening on sales calls and in sales meetings, for data & insights that can inform the sales process and activities, as well as social listening for data & information that your prospects are putting out into the world.
+Enter the process of listening – active listening on sales calls and in sales meetings for data & insights that can inform the sales process and activities, as well as social listening for data & information that your prospects are putting into the world.